This is my experience with bladder spasm and UTI symptoms with no bacteria. I hope the story of how I healed myself will help others heal.

 - Take a Hot Bath - I found a soaking in a hot tub to be very palliative.

 - Relax your Pelvic Floor Muscles - The muscle you want to relax is the same muscle you work when doing Kegel exercises.
 Locate the muscle you use to stop your urine flow by tightening it once, then consciously relax it.
 It seems like it's too simple, but I was really surprised how much better this made me feel.

-This is really important.
-You've probably been straining to empty every drop when you urinate; try not to do that, it's making things worse.
+- Don't strain to urinate: This is really important.
+You've probably been straining to empty every drop when you urinate; try not to do that because it's making things worse.
 The muscles in that area are all tense, and the nerves are overstimulated.
-You need to calm them down
+So instead, you need to calm them down.

-Do not drink cranberry juice or other fruit juice! it is very acidic and will irritate your bladder.
+- Do not drink cranberry juice or other fruit juice!
+Cranberry juice is very acidic and will irritate your bladder.
 Many people who develop these symptoms have been drinking large quantities of cranberry juice; if you are doing so, stop immediately.

 - Drink plenty of plain water, but do not force yourself to drink gallons.
 Simply drink a glass whenever you think about it.

 There is a more comprehensive list of foods to avoid further down.

 In my experience, most doctors, especially male doctors, do not perceive these symptoms in a female as a serious medical matter, certainly not an emergency.
 After all, your vital signs are all fine, an examination doesn't find anything amiss, nothing is showing up in your blood or urine.
 Therefore, you're fine.

 It's easy to get overwhelmed and very emotional when this happens.
 You're extremely uncomfortable, it's very hard to get any sleep, and you're physically and emotionally frazzled.
 But try to get a grip on yourself.
 Be factual about how long you have had your symptoms, how often you are going to the bathroom, and any patterns you have noticed in what makes the symptoms better or worse.